Wildlife, Environmental and other News

 Hincheslea is the site of one of four Saxon manors that once existed in the Brockenhurst area.
 It was recorded in the Domesday Book of 1086 as Hincelveslei, the meaning of which refers to a red deer hind-calf.

-Continue along the path as it bends slightly right, uphill, close to the heathland edge.
-Pass two tracks coming in from the right, opposite a grove of elderly hollies; and at a junction of tracks, turn left downhill along a pronounced gravel track still running alongside the woodland/heathland edge.
+Continue along the path initially parallel to, and not far from, a fence separating the Forest from the private land on the left.
+Follow the path as it eventually bends slightly right, uphill, close to the heathland edge.
+Pass two tracks - both ends of the same loop - on the right, and in-between, a minor path on the left.
+Continue uphill along the main track; and at a junction of tracks at the top of the hill, turn left downhill along a pronounced gravel track still running alongside the woodland / heathland edge.

 (There are extensive views to the right here, over a quite deep valley, with the conifers of Set Thorns Inclosure beyond, and the re-seeded grasslands of Long Slade Bottom away to the right).

-7. Follow the track around the edge of the hillside, overlooking a narrow band of gorse and bracken, Hincheslea Bog, and amongst the trees opposite, the course of Castleman’s Corkscrew, an old, disused railway line.
+7. Follow this initially relatively minor track on a course running predominantly down a gradual hill around the edge of the hillside - the track overlooks a narrow band of gorse and bracken; beyond, Hincheslea Bog; and amongst the trees opposite, the course of Castleman’s Corkscrew, an old, disused railway line.

-8. Eventually meet a pronounced gravel track with, to the right, a bridge carrying the course of the old railway, and beside it, an incongruously placed, grey electricity sub-station.
+8. Eventually meet a pronounced gravel track and turn left - to the right along this track is an area of often very wet, boggy ground; a bridge carrying the course of the old railway; and beside it, an incongruously placed grey electricity sub-station.

-Turn left here, then immediately right to follow a track running along the base of the still-wooded hillside.
+After turning left, immediately turn right to follow a track running along the base of the still-wooded hillside.

 9. Cross a pronounced gravel track that, to the right, leads over Hincheslea Bog.
-Continue straight ahead, through a group of pines, with to the left, a fence-line alongside private land.
-Follow the track as it goes right; pass through a hollow – a disused pit – and continue to the left, around the edge of the bog.
+Continue straight ahead through a group of pines, with to the left, a fence-line alongside private land.
+Follow the track as it goes right, close to a hollow – a disused pit; continue to the left at a very minor junction, and on around the edge of the bog.

 Hincheslea Bog, like many other New Forest wetlands, is rich in wildlife.
 Wild flowers are abundant; dragonflies and damselflies hunt for prey above open patches of water; and reed buntings, curlews, redshanks and snipe breed in the vicinity.

-Cross a drainage channel at a small bridge, and immediately after, at a gap in a line of trees and shrubs, cross another channel.
-Follow the path over Trenley Lawn, initially straight ahead, then slightly to the right; with away to the right, the distant properties of South Weirs.
+Cross a drainage channel at a small bridge and immediately after, at a gap in a line of trees and shrubs, cross another narrow channel which is often dry in summer.
+Immediately after, leave the main track to follow a very minor path straight ahead over Trenley Lawn, before eventually bearing slightly to the right.

 10. Pass beside a low, Forestry Commission vehicle barrier; and follow the gravel track beside the cottage, with, now visible across the grassland on the left, the houses of South Weirs.
 Pass Laurel Cottage and The Upper Ford on the right, and immediately after, continue straight ahead where the main gravel track goes left.